dylan-reichelt/python_aes/README.md

 An AES Encryption/Decryption program.
 This uses the standard 128 bit aes encryption.

 ## Installation
+Make sure you have Numpy installed.
+If you're unsure how to do that go here: https://scipy.org/install.html

 Download the aes_encryption.py.
 For global imports run these commands: